Airbus cuts delivery goal on Hamburg plant snags

 ($1 = 0.9001 euros)

-(Reporting by Laurence Frost in Paris and Tim Hepher in Hong Kong; Editing by Lincoln Feast.)
+(Reporting by Laurence Frost in Paris and Tim Hepher in Hong Kong; Editing by Lincoln Feast and Deepa Babington)

 ((laurence.frost@thomsonreuters.com; +33 1 49 49 54 52;))